-Here are some ideas for celebrating Valentine's Day at home where your sweetheart will feel truly special.
+Since many restaurants and theaters are overcrowded with celebrating couples, why not take a look at some ideas for celebrating Valentine's Day at home to make your sweetheart feel truly special?

-A Fireside Picnic
+Have a Fireside Picnic

-For an extra special touch write a love letter that you can read by the fire, or have a book of love poetry ready.
+For an extra special touch write a love letter that you can read by the fire or have a book of love poetry ready.

-Meanwhile, prepare the bedroom.
-Line the bed with towels fresh out of the dryer so that they're warm.
+Meanwhile, prepare the bedroom for a massage session.
+Line the bed with towels fresh out of the dryer so that they are warm.
 Get a basin full of warm water near the bed, several washcloths, and some great spa products.

 Start off with an exfoliating rub, then massage in a great body moisturizer.
 You might also want to throw in a foot rub for extra brownie points.
 After all is said and done, you can enjoy takeout in bed or end your plans with a romantic movie.